 Boon Bath Pipes and Cogs

 Bring your kiddo’s sense of discovery into the bathtub with this system of pipes and cogs that can be stuck to the wall in a variety of different figurations.
 Your child will be learning cause and effect without even knowing it, making bath time a fun and educational experience!
 Add the gears and bath toys for extra fun!

 Practical & Personal Care Toddler Stocking Stuffers

 These adorable utensils are the perfect motivation for toddlers who have moved beyond their first baby spoon, and are still working to master utensils.
-They’ll have a blast scooping up their food and “dumping” it in their mouths.
+They’ll have a blast scooping up their food and “dumping” it in their mouths with this perfect stocking stuffer.
 They’re also easy to clean, as you can throw them in the dishwasher – something busy parents always love!

 For some reason, every toddler I know goes through a bandaid stage.
 My 2-year-old currently demands a new bandaid every time she falls asleep, so we have an endless supply of Paw Patrol, Disney Cars, and Hello Kitty bandaids in our house.
 Having these cute character ones on hand will have them looking for excuses to use them.
 And for actual ouchies, they serve as a friendly distraction.

 Your little one will love cuddling up to these super-soft plush animal friends that you can warm up in the microwave.
 Choose from 15 different animal friends, all of which also come in a French lavender scent to soothe your little one to sleep, or make a nice accompaniment inside the stroller footmuff!
 Great for kids of all ages, making this a stocking stuffer that will last for years.